jashankaur65/Isd_Project3/README.md

 have one or more bank accounts.

 ## Author
-[Your name]
+Karanveer Singh

 ## Assignment
-Assignment [assignment number]: [Indicate the name and description of the current assignment]
+Assignment 1: Bank Account and Client Management

 ## Encapsulation
 [use this section to explain how Encapsulation was achieved in the BankAccount and Transaction classes.]